 A local plumbing company was struggling to appear in Google’s local pack despite having good reviews.
 After optimizing their Google Business Profile with service-specific keywords, adding detailed service descriptions, and creating posts about common local plumbing issues, they saw a 267% increase in profile views and moved into the top 3 local results for their primary keywords within 45 days.

-Remember that directory optimization isn’t a one-time task.
-Directories frequently update their algorithms and features.
-Regular audits and adjustments are necessary to maintain optimal visibility.
+Directory optimization isn’t a one-time task.
+Directories update their algorithms and features often, so regular audits and adjustments keep your visibility where you want it.

-According to research on business directory benefits, businesses that regularly update their directory listings see 63% more customer engagement than those with static profiles.
+Research on business directory benefits shows that businesses which regularly update their listings see 63% more customer engagement than those with static profiles.

 Quick Tip: